awwright/json-schema-lint/specification.md

     * error: legal usage with no good reason for use (schemas that are always invalid, redundant keywords)
     * warning: nonportable behavior (different behavior between operating systems, etc), unknown keywords
     * info: problems not likely to impact validation, e.g. adherance to naming conventions
+    * compat: usage that is not reverse- and/or forward-compatible

 ## Schema tests